- The Risk Management Society (RIMS)

 Securities Fraud Defense: Represented an investment banking firm in defense of a securities fraud case alleging hundreds of millions of dollars of losses stemming from an alleged pump and dump stock scheme.

 Toxic Tort Defense: Represented a chemical manufacturer in the defense of more than 80 separate toxic tort cases filed by teachers and students of an elementary school which neighbored a plating operation site where the client's chemicals were allegedly used.
-Led the defense to a favorable settlement on client's behalf.
+Led the defense to a very favorable settlement on client's behalf.

 Toxic Tort Defense: Represented a multinational corporation in the defense of a toxic tort case filed by more than 1,500 residents claiming injuries due to the ingestion of contaminated drinking water.
 Was a key member of the joint defense group, which after numerous appeals, including to the California Supreme Court, achieved a highly favorable settlement.